 - Prevent your pet from biting, licking or scratching the affected area.

-If the underlying cause can be identified, preventing hot spots can be easy by simply managing the cause—controlling fleas, cleaning the ears, treating allergies, etc. Other methods of prevention include keeping a pet’s hair trimmed short during the summer and giving regular medicated baths.
+If the underlying cause of the canine hotspot can be identified, preventing hot spots can be easy by simply managing the cause—controlling fleas, cleaning the ears, treating allergies, etc. Other methods of prevention include keeping a pet’s hair trimmed short during the summer and giving regular medicated baths.
 Keeping long coats well groomed also helps prevent hot spots.

 - Lesions may be slow to heal, but gentle cleansing of the area on a daily basis will soothe the area and speed recovery.